portworx/px-docs/run-lighthouse.md

 1. Follow the Docker [install guide](https://docs.docker.com/engine/installation/) to install and start the Docker Service.
 2. Verify that your Docker version is 1.10 or later.

+We have a developed a docker compose method to bring up on-prem lighthouse with a few easy steps.
+Please skip this section and go to Step 3 if you would like to learn about how to setup each lighthouse component individually so you can customize your configuration according to your needs.

 ### Docker compose method